PHOTO GALLERY | Supporters brave mud, rain to hear Trump campaign for Oz in Greensburg

 Trump said McCormick is “not MAGA.”

-Earlier in the day, McCormick’s campaign sent out a press release with comments from Mike Pompeo, the former U.S. secretary of state and director of the Central Intelligence Agency, regarding Oz’s connection to Turkey, including voting in that country’s 2018 presidential election.
+Earlier in the day, McCormick’s campaign sent out a press release with comments from Mike Pompeo, the former U.S. Secretary of State and Director of the Central Intelligence Agency, regarding Oz’ connection to Turkey, including voting in that country’s 2018 presidential election.

 Commented